AndieWill510/tinydoor/Options/075-train-before-the-room-is-on-fire.md

 ## Pressure

-Autistic people are often expected to improvise under impossible load.
+We are often expected to improvise under impossible load.

 Explain while panicking.